sue smith

 Development and content

-Over the years I authored hundreds of web development articles, including fully functional sample code learners could remix and extend.
+Over the years I authored hundreds of web development articles, including fully functional sample code learners could extend.
 I worked on product documentation from time to time, including help material for an XML IDE.
 When Android came along I focused on it for a while, creating tutorials, courses, and videos.
 My own apps included nonsense sentence generators and a madlibs-inspired grammar learning game.

 Masters course

-The Computing Science dept asked me back to tutor and facilitate lab sessions on the course I had just completed–this was a great introduction to helping people learn programming skills.
+The Computing Science dept asked me back to tutor and facilitate lab sessions on the course I had just completed.
+This was a great introduction to helping people learn programming skills.

-Pre tech
+Before tech

-For 6-7 years I worked at a public sector arts venue (since I was a student–my undergraduate degree was in English).
-My final role was Arts Manager, negotiating, booking, and marketing a program of arts performances, classes, and events, supervising the daily operation of the licensed community space, budgeting, and carrying out performance measurement.
+As Arts Manager, I negotiated, booked, and marketed a program of arts performances, classes, and events.
+I also supervised the daily operation of the licensed community space, as well as budgeting, and carrying out performance measurement.